 Smartphone

-If you’re thinking of upgrading your phone, I have a guide to the best smartphones for photography in this post, plus a full guide to getting online when you’re travelling here.
+If you’re thinking of upgrading your phone, I have a guide to the best smartphones for photography in this post.

 External powerpack